Lp700ss/Lp700ss/README.md

 - 👋 Hi, I’m @Lp700ss
-- 👀 I’m interested in frontend technologies mostly UI/UX.
+- 👀 I’m interested in frontend technologies and cybersecurity.
-- 🌱 I’m currently learning PHP for wordpress plugin development.
+- 🌱 I’m currently learning Flutter for Android / ios application development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...